 Canadian National Selection Camp:

-Based on their overall results, the top 10-15 students from across the country will be invited to the week-long national selection camp, which takes place in late May or early June.
+Based on their results (Parts A & C, problem sets, and take-home exam), the top 10-15 students from across the country will be invited to the week-long national selection camp, which takes place in late May or early June.
 The Camp ends with the National Olympiad final examination, and the top four students go on to represent Canada at the International Chemistry Olympiad in July.

 Eligibility And Costs: